Hudson Valley Intercollegiate Athletic Conference

 The Hudson Valley Intercollegiate Athletic Conference (HVIAC) is a member conference of the United States Collegiate Athletic Association (USCAA).
-It consists of eight small colleges in New York state.
+It consists of five small colleges in New York state.
 HVIAC's first championships were held in the 2004–05 season.
-Andy DeStephano, Athletic Director of Berkeley College, is the president of the conference and serves until 2021–22.
-His successor has yet to be named after the term expires.
 Similar to NCAA Division III rules, HVIAC membership is open to four-year higher education institutions that offer no athletic financial aid.